Oziomajnr/PgnToGif/README.md

  I. The chess parsing library is written in Java and has some implementations that cannot be converted to KMP directly.
  II.
 The images are generated using [Bitmap](https://developer.android.com/reference/android/graphics/Bitmap) and [Canvas](https://developer.android.com/reference/android/graphics/Canvas) classes which are android framework classes.

-These two problems can be easily worked around.
+These two problems can be worked around.

 4. Improve the UI, I ran out of ideas for how the UI should look, especially the first screen.